Hotel De Tuilerieen

 Make this tour Private or for more information, call:800.866.7314

-After breakfast we begin our first ride across the border into Belgium.
+After breakfast, we begin our first ride across the border into Belgium.
 We ride across the Ardennes—where the landscape alternates between forests and lush farmlands—see several WWII memorials and tiny villages, such as Achouffe, the site of the renowned La Chouffe brewery.
+La Roche en Ardenne is a nice tiny village with an impressive medieval fortress, war museum, and many shops and bars for a tasty libation.

 Today we ride further into the Belgian countryside.
 The mountains become more round and the creeks become smaller.
-A highlight of the day is Dinant, a town between the river Meuse and cliffs that features a magnificent overhanging citadel and is the home to the Leffe Abbey.
+The roads are quiet as we pass through many historical WWII sites.
+The village of Celles is considered one of the most charming villages.
+Our destination for the day is Dinant, a town between the river Meuse and cliffs, features a magnificent overhanging citadel and is the home to the Leffe Abbey and birthplace of Adolphe Sax, inventor of the saxophone.

-This is a mostly flat ride on a bike path along channels and riversides, a relaxing ride after challenging days.
-We ride along the Dijle River and to the charming Mechelen, a gem of a city that blends Flemish character and unique architecture represented by a stunning bell tower that’s open to visitors.
+This is a mostly flat ride on bike paths along canals and riversides, a relaxing ride after more challenging days.
+We’ll ride along the Dijle river to the charming Mechelen, a gem of a city that blends Flemish character and unique architecture represented by his stunning bell tower, open to visitors.
+An optional extra loop adds 23 more miles to the Flemish town of Lier, which is known for its astronomical clock tower.
+Tonight we will walk along the city canal to the ancient brewery Het Anker for a guided visit, a beer tasting, and dinner inside the brewery.

-The first part of our ride today offers an optional loop on the final circuit of Tour of Flanders, featuring more iconic cobblestone climbs such as Paterberg and Oude Kwaremont.
-The rest of the day is a quiet ride along channels, bike paths and Flemish countryside, ending in Belgium’s most popular UNESCO World Heritage Site, the historic center of Bruges, where we meet a local guide for a tour.
+The first part of our ride today offers an optional loop on the final circuit of Tour of Flanders, featuring more iconic cobblestone climbs such as Oude Kwaremont and Paterberg.
+The rest of the day is a quiet ride along channels, bike paths and Flemish countryside ending in Belgium’s most popular UNESCO World Heritage site, the historic center of Bruges where we’ll meet a local guide for a tour.

-On our final day of riding we cycle along the ancient canals that connect Bruges with the North Sea.
-Around midway through, we enter the Netherlands through the town of Sluis in an area known for its dunes, windmills and polders, riding along the sea.
-We visit the historical village of Damme (with an optional lunch) and ride along the picturesque channels surrounding Bruges.
+On our final day of riding, we cycle along the ancient canals that connect Bruges with the North Sea.
+Around midway through we enter the Netherlands through the town of Sluis in an area known for its dunes, windmills, and polders, riding along the sea.
+We will visit the historical village of Damme (optional lunch), his windmill, and ride along the picturesque canals surrounding Bruges.
+Faster riders can opt to ride back to Bruges and have a late lunch there.
+There will be a special final toast tonight in one of the best-kept secrets in Bruges!